 On Jan.
 20, 2021 President Biden signed Executive Order (EO) 13990 instructing the EPA to consider suspending, revising or rescinding the 2020 Policy Rule and to propose a rule for existing sources by September 2021.
 On June 30th, President Biden signed a Congressional Review Act resolution passed by Congress that revoked the 2020 Policy Rule.
-EPA published its proposed new performance standards and emissions guidelines for new and existing oil and gas facilities on November 15, 2021 and comments are due on January 14, 2022.
+EPA published its proposed new performance standards and emissions guidelines for new and existing oil and gas facilities on November 15, 2021.
 The US also jointly announced a methane reduction pledge with the EU in September 2021, ahead of COP26.

 Timeline of Events